akshatp15/react-projects/caffiend/README.md

 Caffiend is a web application designed to help track one's caffiene intake and provides various different statistics to help one reduce there caffiene consumption.
 <h3>Tech Stack</h3>
-- Caffiend is a full stack project with a separate front and back end
+<p>Caffiend is a full stack project with a separate front and back end</p>
 <h5>Front-End</h5>
 - The front-end is made using ReactJs and styled using CSS.
 <h5>Back-End</h5>